CNU-OOHub/oohub-with-jupyter/jupyterlab/docs/source/extension/extension_points.rst

      });
      app.docRegistry.addWidgetFactory(factory);

 The registry ``registerFactory`` method allows an extension to provide special widget for a unique pair (factory name, toolbar item name).
 Then the helper ``createToolbarFactory`` can be used to extract the toolbar definition from the settings and build the factory to pass to the widget factory.

 The default toolbar items can be defined across multiple extensions by providing an entry in the ``"jupyter.lab.toolbars"`` mapping.
 For example for the notebook panel:

-.. _toolbar-settings-definition:

 .. code:: js

    "jupyter.lab.toolbars": {
      "Notebook": [ // Factory name
        // Item with non-default widget - it must be registered within an extension {
          "name": "save", // Unique toolbar item name "rank": 10 // Item rank
        },